sCrypt-Inc/scryptTS-docs/docs/how-to-deploy-and-call-a-contract/how-to-deploy-and-call-a-contract.md

 #### Contract Call Transaction

 When you call a public method of a contract instance in a UTXO, a call transaction is needed.
-The transaction has an input that references to the UTXO and contains the script consisted of the method's arguments.
+The transaction has an input that references to the UTXO and contains the script consisting of the method's arguments.
 We regard the contract instance goes `to` this transaction input.

 An instance's `to` can be accessed.
 ```ts